 Typical treatments for ligament sprains include rest, ice, compression, elevation, physical therapy, medications, and surgery.
 However, these treatments can have side-effects such as nausea, drowsiness, gastrointestinal problems, and infection.

-Chiropractic care is a safe and effective treatment option for ligament sprains.
+Chiropractic care utilizing the Zone Technique is the safest and most effective treatment option for ligament sprains.
 Chiropractors are trained to diagnose and treat musculoskeletal conditions, including ligament sprains.
-Chiropractic care can provide several benefits, including non-invasive treatment, effective pain relief, promotion of healing, decrease of inflammation, and restoration of proper joint function and alignment.
+Chiropractic care can provide several benefits, including non-invasive treatment, effective pain relief as well as the elimination of pain, promotion of quick healing, decreased inflammation, and restoration of proper joint function, motion and alignment.

-If you are suffering from a ligament sprain, consider seeking chiropractic care to promote healing and restore proper joint function.
+If you are suffering from a ligament sprain, consider contacting us to start powerful healing and restore proper joint function.